Nebraska state answers

 3 possible House districts

-On the 2025 civics test, some answers depend on where you live.
-For Nebraska, that includes your governor, your state capital, one of your state's U.S. senators, and your U.S. representative.
+On the 2025 civics test, some answers depend on your state.
+For Nebraska, that includes the governor, the state capital, one current senator, and your U.S. representative.

 District-aware answer